Steepest-Entropy-Ascent Framework for Predicting Arsenic Adsorption on Graphene Oxide Surfaces -- A Case Study: Non-equilibrium Solutions

 For the greatest GO loading (12 COOH$^-$ and 12 OH$^{-}$ in Fig.~\ref{fig:equilibrium_1}, the adsorption capacity predicted by the Langmuir isotherm and the SEAQT at equilibrium (solid blue curve and the blue $\times$'s, respectively) vary almost linearly with the As concentration in water.
 This kind of trend suggests this level of GO loading has enough available adsorbant sites to accommodate increases in the system As concentration.
-In other words, the adsorption capacity is proportional to the As concentration in water for the plotted range of As, presumably because the adsorbant is not yet approaching saturation, i.e., there are more than enough functional sites to adsorb additional As molecules.
+In other words, the adsorption capacity is proportional to the As concentration in water for the plotted range of As, presumably because the adsorbant is not yet approaching saturation, i.e., there are more than enough functional sites to adsorb additional { As(V) molecules}.
 The Freundlich model (red dashed line), on the other hand, systematically overestimates adsorption capacity at low As concentrations and underestimates it at high As concentrations.

 For the intermediate GO loading (6 COOH$^-$ and 6 OH$^{-}$ in Fig.~\ref{fig:equilibrium_1}, the Langmuir, Freundlich and SEAQT models agree well for $C_{\text eq}>10,000$, suggesting an approach to adsorption saturation.
 In situations where the adsorbent concentration is sufficient to reach saturation, the adsorption capacity is expected to bend toward a plateau associated with the adsorption limit.

 At the lowest GO loading (3 COOH$^-$ and 3 OH$^{-}$ in Fig.~\ref{fig:equilibrium_1}, the Langmuir isotherm and the Freundlich model both predict significantly greater adsorption than the SEAQT framework at stable equilibrium.
 Interestingly, the greatest deviation of the SEAQT approach from the conventional equilibrium models occurs at low adsorbent loading.
 One possible explanation for this divergence is the onset of multilayer adsorption.
 For example, the adsorption capacity data shown in Fig.~\ref{fig:equilibrium_1} was fit to the Langmuir and Freundlich models with correlation coefficients, $R^2$, of 0.999, 0.995 and 0.994 for 12, 6, and 3 GO functional groups, respectively, which is suggestive of the appearance of the multilayer adsorption phenomenon at lower As concentrations.

 Note that multilayer adsorption is a common explanation for deviations of segregation data from equilibrium models, but the deviation highlighted here is between equilibrium models and the SEAQT framework.
 The SEAQT framework is a mechanism-free description that is equally applicable for single and multi-layer segregation, so the deviation of SEAQT from standard equilibrium models at low adsorbent loadings in Fig.~\ref{fig:equilibrium_1} and low As concentrations is at least consistent with the onset of multi-layer adsorption.
 The wide applicability of the SEAQT framework demonstrates its value as a flexible tool for modeling adsorption processes of pollutants on GO.
 It has the potential to predict pollutant adsorption properties before the synthesis of the adsorbents, and it may be useful for optimizing the design of adsorbent materials.